hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 If you accidentally used the wrong command and the nodemon dependency was added under "dependencies" instead of "devDependencies", then manually change the contents of <i>package.json</i> to match what is shown above.

 <!-- Kehitysaikaisilla riippuvuuksilla tarkoitetaan työkaluja, joita tarvitaan ainoastaan sovellusta kehitettäessä, esim. testaukseen tai sovelluksen automaattiseen uudelleenkäynnistykseen kuten <i>nodemon</i>. -->
-By development dependencies we are referring to tools that are needed only during the development of the application, e.g. for testing or automatically restarting the application like <i>nodemon</i>.
+By development dependencies, we are referring to tools that are needed only during the development of the application, e.g. for testing or automatically restarting the application, like <i>nodemon</i>.

 <!-- Kun sovellusta suoritetaan tuotantomoodissa, eli samoin kun sitä tullaan suorittamaan tuotantopalvelimella (esim.
 Herokussa, mihin tulemme kohta siirtämään sovelluksemme), ei kehitysaikaisia riippuvuuksia tarvita. -->
 These development dependencies are not needed when the application is run in production mode on the production server (e.g. Heroku).